-Tahoe's Longest Season - With snowfall possible from mid-November through the end of May, Squaw offers more days on average on the snow every season.
-Squaw Valley's vast upper mountain holds the snow in wide-open bowls, chalking up a base snow depth that ranges from 10-20 feet.
+Tahoe's Longest Season - With snowfall possible from mid-November through the end of May, Squaw Valley and Alpine Meadows offer, on average, more days on the snow than any other Tahoe resort.
+At both resorts, the vast upper mountain holds the snow in wide-open bowls, chalking up a base snow depth that ranges from 10-20 feet.
 This makes for exceptional spring skiing with more terrain open longer.
-There have even been years when you could ski on the 4th of July!
+There have even been years when guests could ski on the 4th of July!
 Nevertheless, please call ahead to confirm the snow conditions because the length of the ski season can change based on the actual snowfall for the season.

-More Lifts - Squaw Valley's massive network of 34 lifts includes 7 high-speed express chairs and redundant lift runs to ensure fast access and no lift lines, all over the mountain, even on the busiest holidays.
+More Lifts - Squaw Valley and Alpine Meadows' massive network of 42 lifts includes 10 high-speed express chairs and redundant lifts to ensure fast access and no lift lines, all over the mountain, even on the busiest holidays.

-Extensive Grooming - There's nothing like carving turns on a fresh-groomed run, and Squaw Valley's fleet of over 30 machines rolls, tills and pushes the snow all around the mountain each and every night to make perfect corduroy every morning.
+Extensive Grooming - There's nothing like carving turns on a freshly groomed run.
+Squaw Valley and Alpine Meadows' grooming fleet tills and pushes the snow all around the mountain each and every night to make perfect corduroy every morning.
 From wide-open rolling glades, to some of the steepest groomed runs in North America, there's groomed terrain for all abilities.

 Winter: Usually the snow starts to fall mid-November and continues until around Memorial Day.
 This is a guideline only.
 Please make sure to call ahead to check the snow conditions.

 -Vertical rise: 2,840 ft.

 -Six Peaks: Snow King - 7,550 ft., Broken Arrow - 8,020 ft., KT-22 - 8,200 ft., Emigrant - 8,700 ft., Squaw Peak - 8,900 ft., and Granite Chief - 9,050 ft.